-Over 100 Years Combined Experience Representing Workers in Construction Accident Cases
+Injury Lawyers with Over 100 Years Combined Experience Representing Boston Workers in Construction Accident Cases

 The lawyers at Breakstone, White & Gluck, P.C., provide experienced representation for persons who have suffered personal injuries or wrongful death as a result of a construction site accident.
 Construction accidents can occur on residential property, commercial property, or at industrial construction sites in Boston, Cambridge and other city areas.
 When someone is injured or killed on or near a construction site, the owner or general contractor or a subcontractor may be liable for any injuries sustained from an accident.